nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 #### 2.8 Dish Component

-API: `Dish.java`, `DishList.java`
+API: `Dish.java`

-The Recipebook contains 2 classes, Dishes Class and DishList Class

 ![dishes](https://github.com/AY1920S1-CS2113-T14-2/main/blob/master/docs/images/dishes.PNG)

 **<u>Dish Class</u>**

-This class holds the name of the dish as well the ingredients that are associated to that specific dish.
+This class holds the name of the dish as well the ingredients that are associated to that specific dish.  there are several methods the Dish class contains that allows the attributes to be modified.

 | Attributes                       | Description                                     |
 | -------------------------------- | ----------------------------------------------- |